 Bellinger, B.J., et al. (2016).
 Water quality in the St. Louis River Area of Concern, Lake Superior: Historical and current conditions and delisting implications.
 Journal of Great Lakes Research, 42(1), 28-38.
 Exit

 Limnotech.
 (2013).
-St. Louis River Area of Concern Implementation Roadmap for Delisting (Remedial Action Plan for Update) (PDF)ExitYou may need Adobe Reader to view files on this page.
+St. Louis River Area of Concern Implementation Roadmap for Delisting (Remedial Action Plan for Update) (PDF)ExitYou may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.